-- (1) The land is located within a coastal zone. - (2) The land is adjacent to a historical unit of the State Parks System. - (3) The land is listed on, or determined by the State Office of Historic Preservation to be eligible for listing on, the National Register of Historic Places. - (4) The land is located within the Lake Tahoe region as defined in Government Code section 66905.5. - (e) No-Exemption Determination: Any determination by a local agency that its surplus lands are exempt from the SLA must be supported by written findings and documentation, which shall be provided to HCD pursuant to section 400(e) of these Guidelines. - (f) Pursuant to section 201 of these Guidelines, prior to disposing of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a local agency shall send a written NOA.
+- (3) The land is listed on, or determined by the State Office of Historic Preservation to be eligible for listing on, the National Register of Historic Places. - (4) The land is located within the Lake Tahoe region as defined in Government Code section 66905.5. - (e) Exemption Determination: Any determination by a local agency that its surplus lands are exempt from the SLA must be supported by written findings and documentation, which shall be provided to HCD pursuant to section 400(e) of these Guidelines. - (f) Pursuant to section 201 of these Guidelines, prior to disposing of surplus land or participating in negotiations to dispose of surplus land with a prospective transferee, a local agency shall send a written NOA.
 However, "participating in negotiations" does not include any of the following: - (1) Issuing an RFP or RFQ to the entities identified in Government Code section 54222(a) for the purposes of meeting the affordable housing exemptions in Government Code section 54221(f)(1)(A), (F), (G), (H), and (I); - (2) Negotiating a lease, ENA, or option agreement for the purposes of meeting the affordable housing exemptions in Government Code section 54221(f)(1)(A), (F), (G), (H), and (I); or - (3) Negotiating with a developer to determine if the lease provisions of Government Code section 54221(d)(2) can be met.